For students

 Switch hands

-Every other measure, switch which hand you are using.
-Then start on the opposite hand so every measure gets practiced by each hand.
+Every other measure or every two measures, switch which hand you are using.
+See if you can keep a steady flow through the transitions.
+Then practice starting on the opposite hand so every measure gets practiced by each hand.

 #36